optimizely/android-sdk/test-app/README.md

 The SDK is implemented in the following way:
   - The splash screen initializes the Optimizely manager asynchronously.
 This starts the datafile fetch.
-  - Once the datafile is fetched and the Optimizely manager is started, we use grab the `optimizelyClient` from the manager and use it to activate the `background_experiment`.
+  - Once the datafile is fetched and the Optimizely manager is started, we grab the `optimizelyClient` from the manager and use it to activate the experiment named `background_experiment`.
 This buckets the user and sends an impression event.
-  - We then use the bucketed variation to determine which activity to show. `VariationAActivity` for `variation_a` and `VariationBActivity` for `variation_b`.
+  - We then use the bucketed variation to determine which activity to show. `VariationAActivity` for `variation_a`, `VariationBActivity` for `variation_b`, or `ActivationErrorActivity` for the control.
-  - Each of those activities include a `Test Conversion` button.
+  - Each of the variation activities includes a `Test Conversion` button.
   - Clicking on that button will call `optimizelyClient.track()` and send a conversion event for the event named `sample_conversion`.
   - Then the application will navigate to the conversion page to confirm that a conversion event has